 When we talk about self-tracking, most people think of symptom logs as a way to keep track of their chronic illness symptoms.
-But there are other ways that people can self-track with the use of new technologies, such as fitness/activity trackers like Fitbit or Jawbone, among others.
+But there are other ways that people can self-track with the use of new technologies, such as fitness/activity trackers like Fitbit, among others.

 Activity trackers are not just for athletes

 Pedometers may be useful as a way to help with fatigue from rheumatoid arthritis (RA).
 But I’ll take it a step further.